reposense/RepoSense/docs/UserGuide.md

 ## FAQ

-**Q:** Why is RepoSense unable to analyze my private repository?
+**Q:** RepoSense is unable to analyze my private repository.
 **A:** RepoSense will first clone the git repository for analysis, thus if you do not have access to the repository, we are unable to run the analysis.
 To ensure you hvae access to your private repository, ensure that you have saved your credentials in your git terminal.

-**Q:**
-**A:**
+**Q:** My commit contributions does not appear in the ramp chart.
+**A:** This is probably a case of incorrect author names in your `author-config.csv` file.
+Please refer to [A Note About Git Author Name](#a-note-about-git-author-name) above on how to find out the correct author name you are using, and how to change it.